bryaneadams/myblog/content/post/2019-10-16-cnn-with-keras.md

 1. `10`.
 This is the number of filters.
 A filter could be related to anything.
 One filter could be associated with finding the edges, one could be finding the number of edges...

 2. `kernel_size = 3`.
-This specifies the height and width of the convolotion window.
+This specifies the height and width of the convolution window.
 In this case our convolution window is a `3 x 3` matrix, which means it exams 9 pixels (`3x3`) at one time.

 3. `strides = (1,1)`.
 This is the number of pixels your convolution window moves.
 It moves `1` horizontally until it hits the far side, starts over `1` row down and continues until it finishes the image.